wombleton/gitlaw-nz/acts/C/Crown Minerals Act 1991.md

     (3) In prosecuting an offence against subsection (2), it is not necessary for the prosecution to prove that the person intended to commit the offence.

-    (4) A person who commits an offence against subsection (1) is liable on summary conviction,---
+    (4) A person who commits an offence against subsection (1) is liable on conviction,---

     *   (a) in the case of an individual, to imprisonment for a term not exceeding 12 months or to a fine not exceeding $50,000:

     *   (b) in the case of a body corporate, to a fine not exceeding $100,000\.

-    (5) A person who commits an offence against subsection (2) is liable on summary conviction to a fine not exceeding $10,000\.
+    (5) A person who commits an offence against subsection (2) is liable on conviction to a fine not exceeding $10,000\.

     (6) For the purposes of subsection (2), the chief executive may specify a non-interference zone by notice published in a fortnightly edition of the _New Zealand Notices to Mariners_ (under Part 25 of the Maritime Rules).